 The Maintenance plugin is a “back to basics” plugin that only includes the maintenance portion.
 There’s no ability to create a coming soon page or landing pages.

-This plugin simply sets the correct 503 status code when you enable maintenance mode that tells search engines that the website is undergoing temporary maintenance and will be available again soon.
+This plugin simply sets the correct 503 status code when you enable maintenance mode, telling search engines that the website is undergoing temporary maintenance and will be available again soon.

 Apart from that, the Maintenance plugin includes the following functionality: